mwarning/KadNode/misc/examples.md

 ./build/kadnode --tls-client-cert /usr/share/ca-certificates/mozilla/
 ```

+Now you should be able to do `ping mydomain.com.p2p`.
+The `.p2p` extension causes it do be resolved via KadNode.
+Since the default BitTorrent network is huge, it may take a few tries / a few seconds to resolve.

 ## Use existing HTTPS server for authentication

 Instead of KadNode, a HTTPS server (e.g. apache, nginx) on the same host can provide the authentication.
 In this case KadNode only does the announcements: